 More recently, a 2017 study published in the scientific journal Microbiome suggests that gut microbes improve mood by positively influencing miRNAs (nucleotides in our brain which play a role in stress-related psychiatric disorders).

 While researchers are still working to determine exactly how the gut is able to influence our mood, we do know that there is a significant connection, and that what we eat can have an impact on the quality and quantity of the microbes in our GI tract.
-Coach E. is sharing five tips for nourishing your gut and staying sane this holiday season:
+We're sharing five tips for nourishing your gut and staying sane this holiday season:

 Up Your Fiber Game